Dressel and Ledecky win again at U.S. Olympic swimming trials. Keep an eye on Kate Douglass, too - WTOP News

 And, of course, Katie Ledecky will be swimming a whole bunch of events.

-Dressel, the winner of five gold medals at the Tokyo Games, claimed a victory in the men’s 100-meter butterfly at the U.S. Olympic swimming trials Saturday night.
+Dressel, the winner of five gold medals at the Tokyo Games, touched first in the men’s 100-meter butterfly at the U.S. Olympic swimming trials Saturday night.

 Dressel followed up his triumph in the 50 freestyle with a winning time of 50.19 seconds, giving him a chance to defend another of the gold medals he captured in Tokyo.